End of life warnings

 - A confirmation message appears.

 - Select YES.

-Extending the life of the NEC NP300 projector lamp
+Extending the projector lamp

 Get your newly installed NEC NP07LP projector lamp will last longer by choosing the ECO option.
 The ECO MODE increases projector lamp life by lowering the power consumption.
 There are three modes to choose from: